-Next, drive southeast to the Cedar Falls Trailhead, you’ll need a discover pass to park here.
-Before you start on your journey you should take a few minutes to enjoy the beautiful Rattlesnake Lake that is just across the street.
-If you want to spend a little more time in the area, you can visit the Cedar River Watershed Education Center, which is just a few minutes further down the road.
-Their Rain Drum Installation alone is worth the visit.
+Next, drive southeast to the Cedar Falls Trailhead – you’ll need a discover pass to park here.
+Before starting on your journey, take a few minutes to enjoy the beautiful Rattlesnake Lake just across the street.
+If you want to spend a little more time in the area, visit the Cedar River Watershed Education Center just a few minutes further down the road.
+The Center’s mesmerizing Rain Drum Court alone justifies the visit.

 Once you’re ready to head off on your bikes, you’ll find the Snoqualmie Valley Trail just next to where you’ve parked.
 Be sure to head to the left (north) towards North Bend.
 After about a mile you’ll see a sign for the Cedar Butte Trail.
 This trail will take you past the site of the “Boxley Blowout,” a 1918 power dam failure that destroyed the logging community of Edgewick.
 You can read about it on our blog, The Town that was Swept Away.